 Plants that contain protein are essential for vegans and vegetarians, and many people who eat meat also seek out these alternatives to reduce their reliance on animal products.
 Plant proteins offer a variety of amino acids — protein building blocks — and protein density, along with lots of other nutrients.
 The FDA is a great source for discovering the protein content of plant-based products.

 A half-cup serving of canned black beans contains about 7g of protein, roughly the same amount as in an ounce of chicken.
-Black beans are also a great source of fiber and carbohydrates while being low in sugar, making them a good choice for people with diabetes.
+Black beans are also a great source of fiber and carbohydrates, and they are low in sugar, making them a good choice for people with diabetes.

 A serving of black beans contains plenty of other nutrients, too, including folate, iron, magnesium, thiamin, and manganese.